RPC-Dataset/RPC-Leaderboard/README.md

 # RPC-Leaderboard

-## The Standard RPC Dataset Leaderboard
+## The RPC dataset leaderboard
-53k single images to train, 24k checkout images to test
+Experimental settings are consistent with the settings in [the RPC paper](dd): 53k single exemplar images for training, and 24k checkout images for test.

 | method               |   cAcc |  mCIoU |  ACD | mCCD |  mAP50 |   mmAP | link |
 | :---                 |   ---: |   ---: | ---: | ---: |   ---: |   ---: | :--- |